AstrobioMike/AstrobioMike.github.io/amplicon/dada2_workflow_ex.md

 # R9    92.4%   79.7%
 ```

-We would expect to lose around 13-14% of bps just for cutting off the primers, and the remainder of lost bps would be from the relatively low percent of those reads totally removed (~92-97% across the samples).
+We would expect to lose around 13-14% of bps just for cutting off the primers, and the remainder of lost bps would be from the relatively low percent of those reads totally removed (~92-97% across the samples), which could happen for reasons discussed above.

-With primers removed, we're now ready to jump into R and start using DADA2!
+With primers removed, we're now ready to switch R and start using DADA2!

 # Processing with DADA2 in R
-Just as with the bash component above, this portion assumes you have some baseline experience with R already.
-If you aren't familiar with R at all yet it's probably a good iea to run through the [R basics page](/R/basics){:target="_blank"} first.
-But even if you don't have any experience with R yet, you'll still be able to follow along here and run everything if you'd like.
-A full R script of everything done here is available in the "R_working_dir" subdirectory called "dada2_example.R" that can be opened in RStudio if you prefer to follow along with that rather than copying and pasting commands from here.
-Either way, this part really isn't about the R code (right now), it's more about the processing.
+As noted above, if you aren't familiar with R at all yet it's probably a good iea to run through the [R basics page](/R/basics){:target="_blank"} first.
+A full R script containing everything done here called "all_R_commands.R" is in our working directory.
+That file can be opened in RStudio if you prefer to follow along with that rather than copying and pasting commands from here.
+To open that document in the Binder environment, in the "Files" window at the bottom right, click on the "dada2_amplicon_ex_workflow" directory, then click on "all_R_commands.R".
+This will open an additional window at the top left (pushing your "Console"/"Terminal" window down halfway).
+This new window is a text editor within which you can also run code.
+To run code in there, on the line you'd like to run press `CMD + ENTER` on a Mac, or `CTRL + ENTER` on a Windows computer.
+If you'd like to open a new, blank document in this text editor window inside of RStudio (whether in the Binder or on your own system), you can click the icon at the top left that looks like a white square with a plus sign over it, and then click "R Script". **It's in that text editor window you'll want to paste in the commands below and then run them**, or be running them from the "all_R_commands.R" file if you'd rather, but mostly you won't be typing or pasting commands into the "Console".

 ## Setting up our working environment
-To get started let's open up RStudio and take care of a few things.
-If you need to install the DADA2 package, visit the [installation page](https://benjjneb.github.io/dada2/dada-installation.html){:target="_blank"} provided by [@bejcal](https://twitter.com/bejcal){:target="_blank"}.
+If you are in the Binder environment, be sure to click the "Console" tab on the left side to change from the command-line terminal to R, and in here all the required packages are already installed.
+If you're working on your own system, you'll need to install DADA2.
+To do that, visit the [installation page](https://benjjneb.github.io/dada2/dada-installation.html){:target="_blank"} provided by [@bejcal](https://twitter.com/bejcal){:target="_blank"}.
 This may require you needing to update your version of R and/or RStudio as well, which can be tricky sometimes.
 I've found [this page](https://www.linkedin.com/pulse/3-methods-update-r-rstudio-windows-mac-woratana-ngarmtrakulchol/){:target="_blank"} put together by [Woratana Ngarmtrakulchol](https://www.linkedin.com/in/woratana-ngarmtrakulchol-0079b766/){:target="_blank"} to be a lifesaver for me on more than one occasion 🙂

+**From here on out, unless noted, we are working in R.**

 ```R
 library(dada2)